RussianStar/yakety/README.md

 # Yakety

 Cross-platform speech-to-text application for instant voice transcription through global keyboard shortcuts.
-Press and hold FN (macOS) or Right Ctrl (Windows) to record, transcription is processed locally using Whisper models and automatically pasted into app with focus.
+Press and hold FN (macOS) or Right Ctrl (Windows) to record, transcription is processed via a configurable provider (remote HTTP or local Whisper) and automatically pasted into app with focus.

 ## Quick Start